anaparravera/visualizing-the-dollar/README.md

 # Visualizing the Dollar (English Version)

 Using Bokeh to create an interactive view of the "parallel" dollar price.

-Click on this graph to see the interactive version:
+`Click on this graph to see the interactive version`:

 <a href="http://htmlpreview.github.io/?https://raw.githubusercontent.com/anaparravera/visualizing-the-dollar/master/images/parallel-dollar-image.html">
    <img src="images/screenshot.png" height="300">